HOA laws — California

 Is mediation required for HOA disputes in California?

-What law governs HOAs in California?
+What statute or law governs HOAs in California?

 HOA Laws in Other States